 March first is a good time to harvest lettuce in central Florida.

-This year, 2019, the mild winter and the early, warm Spring has caused the lettuce to begin bolting early.
+A mild winter in Florida and the early, warm Spring can cause lettuce to begin bolting early.
 “Bolting” means that the bushy style plant becomes a stalk with the same leaves on it.
 Lettuce gets bitter with warm weather, so keep an eye on it.
 As soon as you see that one plant is bolting or doesn’t seem to be as compact as it was, harvest it right away.
 See the longer red romaine in the back of the bowl?
 That guy was the first to bolt.
 He was a good indicator that the rest will soon bolt too.
 I just harvested all of my lettuce this past Saturday, February 23rd.

 Before you harvest your lettuce, let it dry out-don’t water for a day or two before you plan on harvesting it.
 Bring a bowl or pot and a pair of kitchen shears to your lettuce patch.
 Cut the lettuce just below the bottom leaves.
 You do not need to pull it out of the ground.
 If it was a cool Spring, your lettuce would sprout new leaves.
 I don’t recommend that this year due to the unusually hot temperatures.
 Take off any outer leaves that are wilted, yellow, or spotted.
 Leave them there because they can be mixed into your soil, along with the roots you left in the ground, to prepare for the next veggie that will be planted there.
 That’s all there is to it.
 Easy!